 “I’ve spent so much time in Vidalia over the last several years I feel like it’s my second home,” Carter says.
 “I was there last fall for an update on the Peruvian onion deal when the chorus just popped into my head.”

-Fittingly, Carter finished writing the song a month later while driving through Alabama and Mississippi on his way to the PMA Fresh Summit show in New Orleans.
-Recording took place in at Atomic Audio in Tampa, FL in January; the music video was shot over several weeks, wrapping up with the start of the season in Vidalia a couple of weeks ago.
+Fittingly, Carter finished writing the song a month later while driving through Alabama and Mississippi on his way to the PMA Fresh Summit show.
+Recording took place in at Atomic Audio in Tampa, FL in January; the music video was shot over several weeks on location in Vidalia.

 You can see the video below or on the newly launched ChipCarterMusic.com which features several other works as well, including The Bulldog Song.